-- Southern B.C.-based applicants touring their artistic and cultural performances, exhibitions, or works to Northern B.C.-based hosting organization. - B.C.-based applicants touring their artistic and cultural performances, exhibitions, or works to international hosting organizations. - Single artistic opportunities involving travel that will provide long-term benefits or impact to the applicant and for the development of arts and culture in B.C.
-NOTE: This activity was previously supported in the Professional Development program. - Travel for the purpose of planning for touring or circulation of work, including going to places for the research into and development of possible tours or circulation engagements. - Participation in events focused on the promotion of work for the purposes of future circulation and touring opportunities. - Traveling to a conference or event for networking development opportunities.
+- Southern B.C.-based applicants touring their artistic and cultural performances, exhibitions, or works to Northern B.C.-based hosting organization. - B.C.-based applicants touring their artistic and cultural performances, exhibitions, or works to international hosting organizations. - Single artistic opportunities involving travel that will provide long-term benefits or impact to the applicant and for the development of arts and culture in B.C. - Travel for the purpose of planning for touring or circulation of work, including going to places for the research into and development of possible tours or circulation engagements. - Participation in events focused on the promotion of work for the purposes of future circulation and touring opportunities. - Traveling to a conference or event for networking development opportunities.